tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

 * **XPlane and RunMetadata**
    The compatibility of `XPlane` and `RunMetadata` between plugin and TensorFlow follows the same compatibility [rules](https://developers.google.com/protocol-buffers/docs/cpptutorial?hl=en#extending-a-protocol-buffer) and [guarantees](https://developers.google.com/protocol-buffers/docs/proto3?hl=en#updating) as protobuf library.

+## Implementation Conventions

+* Struct prefix indicates whether struct fields should be filled by the plug-in or core TensorFlow implementation:
+  * `TF_`: Set/filled by core, unless marked otherwise.
+  * `TP_`: Set/filled by plug-in, unless marked otherwise.
+  * This prefix rule only applies to structures.
+Enumerations and methods are all prefixed with `TP_`.
+* Structs begin with two fields:
+  * `size_t struct_size`: Stores the unpadded size of the struct.
+  * `void* ext`: A reserved field that may be populated by a plugin in `TP_*` structs or potential future extension points in `TF_` structs.
+Must be set to zero by default if it unused.
+* We use `struct_size` for version checking by both core and plug-in.
+  * It is exempt from the `TF/TP` rule above and must be set both by core and plug-in.
+  * It can be checked programmatically to determine which struct fields are available in the structure.
+* When a member is added to a struct, the struct size definition must be updated to use the new last member of the struct.

 ### Usage Overview

 The table below summarizes all structures defined and the functionality they involve.